 - Keep a check on registered users to identify suspicious ones.

 - Use the updated PHP version, preferably use the versions above 7.0.

 - Keep the site’s theme and plugins updated.
-WPOven shows the outdated plugins and themes in its a dashboard, along with the identification of plugins/themes with known vulnerabilities for malware.
+WPOven shows the outdated plugins and themes in its dashboard, along with the identification of plugins/themes with known vulnerabilities for malware.

 - Keep periodic Backups.
 You can use WordPress backup plugins like BackupBuddy, BackWPup, or UpdraftPlus.
 WPOven WooCommerce hosting offers free daily backups for up to 14 days with all plans and saves backups off-server.